-All dried leaf litter inside the fourth 1-m^2 quadrat was collected and dried for a minimum of 72 h at 50°C until a constant mass was obtained.
-Following that, we homogenized and subsampled 20 g of leaf litter and placed it in plastic bags (Ziploc, $16.5 \times 14.9 \text{ cm}$) for chemical analyses.
+All dried leaf-litter inside the fourth 1 m quadrat was collected and dried for a minimum of 72 hours at 50 °C until constant weight was obtained.
+After which we homogenized and subsampled 20 g of leaf litter and placed in plastic bags (Ziploc, 16.5 cm x 14.9 cm) for chemical analyses.
 Subsamples were pulverized using a Krups brand coffee grinder (model GVX212) in the finest setting.
-Approximately 0.2-0.3 g of ground sample was analyzed for C and N content using a LECO Trumac CN combustion analyzer (LECO Corporation, Saint Joseph, MI).
-Chemical analyses were conducted at the laboratory of Dr. Jennifer Blesh at the University of Michigan (Ann Arbor, MI, USA).
-Data from this fourth quadrat are considered representative of the chemical composition of leaf litter of I. micheliana and A. latifolia in this study and statistical analyses.
+Approximately 0.2-0.3 g of ground sample was analyzed for C and N content using a LECO Trumac CN combustion analyzer (LECO Corporation, 3000 Lakeview Avenue, Saint Joseph, MI 49085).
+Chemical analyses were conducted at the laboratory of Dr. Jennifer Blesh at the University of Michigan (Ann Arbor, Michigan, USA).
+Data from this fourth quadrat is considered representative of the chemical composition of leaf litter of I micheliana and A. latifolia in this study and statistical analyses.